Initial-state geometry and multiplicity distributions in pp and pPb collisions: Formalism

 \subsection{Initial conditions for the nucleon}

 We start by introducing four types of nucleon matter spatial distributions used in our simulations: hard-sphere, Gaussian, analytical baryon junction (from now on called BJ1) and a slightly different and purely numerical baryon junction (from now on called BJ2).
-Examples of the thickness function (z-integrated density) of each configuration are shown on the left panel of Fig. \ref{convolutionexamples}.
+Examples of the thickness function (z-integrated density) of each configuration are shown on the left panels of Figs. \ref{fig1} and \ref{fig2}.
 The configurations are described below.